 I found this recipe from Running to the Kitchen like I find all of the many chocolate chip cookie recipes that fill my Pinterest board in my eternal search for the perfect cookie.

 Of all of them though, I think this one takes it.
 What seals the deal for me is the no-egg part.
 Cookie dough lovers everywhere, rejoice!

 If you make these to share (or not share) over the holidays… whether you bake them, or make them solely for the dough… I hope you indulge, relax and enjoy!

-And if you’re looking for more sweet treats that happen to be a little bit healthier too, like this one, or these… be sure to check out the recipe section of my website to find more goodies that won’t completely derail all of your efforts from the rest of the year.
+And if you’re looking for more sweet treats that happen to be a little bit healthier too, be sure to get my FREE healthified sweets + desserts recipe ebook.
+It’s full of recipes like this one that won’t completely derail all of your efforts from the rest of the year.

 I wish you and yours a very happy, healthy and joy-filled holiday.
 See you in the new year!

 A Healthier Chocolate Chip Cookie